 The Scottish Youth Parliament's (SYP) National Sittings are when SYP meets as a full parliament.
-Sittings are an opportunity for Members of Scottish Youth Parliament (MSYPs) to meet with other MSYPs from across Scotland to discuss and take action on issues that are important to the young people they represent.
+Sittings are an opportunity for Members of Scottish Youth Parliament (MSYPs) to meet with other MSYPs from across Scotland to discuss and take action on issues that are important to the young people.

+action on issues that are important to the young people they represent.
 At Sittings, MSYPs take part in workshops, debates, training sessions, and, most importantly, set SYP's policy agenda.